 Be Prepared for Healing

-If you are experiencing skin discoloration after a facelift, address any concerns with your surgeon, as he or she can physically examine the area of concern and ensure you are healing properly.
-In the meantime, be gentle to your skin and stay out of the sun!
+If you are experiencing skin discoloration or lumps after a facelift, address any concerns with your surgeon.
+These two side effects are due to swelling and bruising, and therefore should be treated separately and with the guidance of an experienced doctor.
+Your surgeon can physically examine the area of concern and ensure you are healing properly.
+In the meantime, be gentle to your skin and stay out of the sun as much as possible!